rudderlabs/rudderstack-docs/destinations/data-ingestion/kafka.md

 # Maps listener names to security protocols, the default is for them to be the same.
 See the config documentation for more details
 listener.security.protocol.map=INTERNAL:PLAINTEXT,EXTERNAL:SSL
 ```

+**Is SASL_PLAINTEXT supported?**

+SASL_PLAINTEXT is not supported.
+You can use SASL_SSL instead.
+The Kafka official documentation recommends using SASL with SSL in production.

 ## Contact Us